RedBeard0531/mongo_module_ninja/README.md

 ## ccache support

 If you have `ccache` installed and on your path, it will be used automatically.
-If you have it installed but don't want to use it pass `--no-cache` to scons.
+If you have it installed but don't want to use it, pass `--no-cache` to scons.

 You can tell if it is being used by the message printed by scons: